MicrosoftDocs/dynamics-365-intelligent-order-management/topics/work-providers.md

 [!include [banner](includes/preview-banner.md)]

 A key value proposition of Dynamics 365 Intelligent Order Management is the ability to seamlessly integrate with other systems.
-To do so, Intelligent Order Management uses providers.
+To do so, Intelligent Order Management uses "providers".
 Providers are constructs that allow you to connect Intelligent Order Management to external systems.

 Intelligent Order Management includes a of out-of-box providers that you can set up and as you need.
 You can also if the catalog does not have the one you need.